We hope you enjoy this fall bucket list full of fun fall activities, and autumn arts and crafts that kids from toddlers to teens will LOVE!

 But, remember this is not a must-do list, only a can-do list.
 If it’s not fun, don’t do it!
 Choose the fall activities you and your children would like to participate in this autumn, and ditch the rest!
 Learn more about each of the autumn activities listed by clicking on the blue hyperlinked text within each suggestion.

 We have a few fun ideas for scavenger hunts in the fall.
 One of our favorites is searching for the signs of autumn.
 The sights and sounds of the changing seasons appear all around as the seasons begin to change.
 It’s become a game that my daughter and I play as each season turns into the next.

 Another fun idea is to go out into nature to search for specific colors or shapes.
-My daughter and I see hearts everywhere we go and have created a beautiful video of them all that you can see in our heart-shaped nature scavenger hunt.
+For example, my daughter and I see hearts everywhere we go and have created a beautiful video of them all that you can see in HERE–> Heart-Shaped Nature Scavenger Hunt.

 2. Gather Treasures for Nature Crafts

-If you go out on a scavenger or nature hunt this autumn, collect some nature crafting materials too!
-Collect acorns to make acorn marble necklaces, and leaves to make leaf art, turkey leaf lanterns for Thanksgiving or heartleaf mason jars just for fun!
+Autumn is one of the best seasons to make fall nature crafts using the natural materials scattered everywhere.
+So, take advantage of the bounty waiting right outside your door.
+Or, invite children on a nature hunt in the great outdoors this autumn to collect some nature crafting materials.
+Collect acorns to make acorn marble necklaces, or leaves to make leaf art, turkey leaf lanterns for Thanksgiving, or heart mason jars just for fun!

-To see a list filled with gorgeous fall nature craft ideas click on the link!
+For a list filled with lots of fall nature craft ideas–click the link!

 3. Celebrate the Fall Equinox